Add To Favorites

 Identify and label endangered and protected species on a large 3-D paper maché globe of the earth.

-To make a paper maché globe that locates endangered species, tear recycled newspaper into strips approximately 1 by 4 inches (3 x 10 cm).
+Students make a paper maché globe that locates endangered species.
+Tear recycled newspaper into strips approximately 1 by 4 inches (3 x 10 cm).
 Crumple recycled newspaper into a large ball.

 Cover a table top with recycled newspaper.
 Mix Crayola® School Glue with an equal part of water in a shallow bowl.
 Dip newspaper strips into the glue, then smooth onto the crumpled ball.
 Layer strips to cover the entire ball.
 Secure a string beneath layers of paper maché for hanging.
 Dry completely, which usually takes at least a day.

-Paint the paper-maché globe with Crayola Tempera Paints and Brushes.
+Paint the paper-maché globe with Crayola Tempera Paint.
 Place continents and oceans in the correct places and in their relative sizes.
 Dry.

 Cut small paper flags with Crayola Scissors.
 Draw a picture of an endangered animal or plant on each flag with Crayola Fine Tip Markers.
 Use a Crayola School Glue to attach the drawings to toothpicks.